What Is a Georgia Insurance Counselor Bond?

 Just like other Georgia surety bonds, the insurance counselor bond is a three-party contract.
 Your insurance counseling company is the principal.
 The Georgia Commissioner of Insurance is the obligee that requires the bond.
 The surety is the third entity that provides the bonding.

-Questions about Insurance Broker Bonds
+Questions about Insurance Broker Bonds in Georgia

 Who needs to obtain this bond?